System Installation Process for Tightened Security

 Step 5 – Now click the Start button/All Programs/System Administration Tools/Task Scheduler, right-click on it after selecting it, and select “Run As Administrator”.
 The line in the snap-in which reads “Task Scheduler Library” has an arrow on the left, which you will left-click, then left-click the Microsoft down-arrow, then Windows down-arrow, then left-click on Active Directory.
 There are two Task listings – Automated and Manual, one folder each.
 You will select the Automated Task and note the User Account entry – it’s set to “Everyone” by default.
 Left-click on Change User, and in the next GUI box, type “system”, then left-click “Check Name”.
 The system will show it’s a valid entry by capitalizing it and underlining it – then left-click the “OK” button.
 On the “Trigger” tab, leave the “Enabled” box un-checked for now, but set the maximum time-length how you want it (I select one hour max).
 Remember that for the “Settings” tab, it ALSO has a maximum time option, so match the Trigger setting you chose for this option.
 I also suggest setting the service option at the bottom to “Do not start a new instance”.
 Now select the Manual task – for this one, set the User Account setting to the name of the Administrator account, and I recommend setting the “Run with Highest Privileges” option on this task.
 The system will provide an Administrative Password confirmation prompt, asking for the Password of the System administrator.
 Enter it, leaving this task “Enabled”, then close out the Task Scheduler snap-in.

-Step 9 – Now collapse the Roles folder and scroll to the Distributed Transaction Coordinator entry and left-click the drop-down arrow.
+Step 9 – Now open Administrative Tools, then Component Services, scroll to the Distributed Transaction Coordinator entry and left-click the drop-down arrow.
 You’ll find the Firewall setting, which you will set to “Home/private network” and left-click the “Allow Access” button.
 (You will need to decide for yourself whether to allow access for the Public network setting, but note the warning – I wouldn’t, but that’s me.)
 Then click “Apply” and close out the Component Services snap-in and re-boot the PC.

 Step 12 – You will note several Root Directory folders on C: drive, two of which are “Hiberfil.sys” and “Pagefile.sys”.
 The system probably won’t let you set permissions on those, but on the “General” tab, you can left-click the “Advanced” button and select the “Allow” for the indexing option for each file.
 For each physical/logical drive partition on your PC, you will need to (left-)click them (one at a time) to select it, then click the Properties link option, then the Security tab, then click the Advanced button at the bottom, which will bring up the Permissions GUI snap-in.
 Next, click the “Owner” tab, then the “Edit” button.
 Set the Owner to “Administrator”, then click “Apply”.

 Step 13 – Once you do that, click the Permissions tab and left-click on the “change permissions” button.
 You will left-click to “Include inheritable permissions from this folder’s parent object”, then click “Apply”.
-For each folder, the “Creator/Owner” and “Trusted Installer” non-inherited permissions need to be left as they are – but select the non-inherited entries which would duplicate the inheriting entries (i.e., “System”, “Administrator”, and “Users”) and select each and click “Remove” (again, one at a time).
+Select the non-inherited entries which would duplicate the inheriting entries (i.e., “System”, “Administrator”, and “Users”) and select each and click “Remove” (again, one at a time).
 Once it’s configured, left-click the option to allow these permissions to propagate to all of the “Child objects”, then click “Apply”.
 After this, select the General tab and uncheck “Read-Only” and click “Apply”.
-Repeat Steps 12 and 13 for each C:/[root directory folder] object entry listed, but it’s better to only change the Owner on the Performance Log Users and not have permissions inherit for this folder.
-Now close out the GUI and re-boot again.
+Repeat Steps 12 and 13 for each C:/[root directory folder] object entry listed.

 Step 14 – Next, click the Start button, then the Control Panel link, then the arrow to the right of Control Panel on the title box and select “All Control Panel Items”.
 Scroll to “Programs and Features” and left-click it, then select “Turns Windows features on or off”.
 Fill in the check-boxes with checks (if you see a blue filler in the box, there’s a drop-down arrow to open options to check other boxes – fill them all in.).
 Once you hit the “OK” button, Windows will take a few minutes to turn them on.